pingswept/design-for-fab/README.md

-Design course in mechanical engineering at Tufts University, ME 140, spring 2020
+Design course in mechanical engineering at Tufts University, ME 193, spring 2021

 These are just the source files for the course website; you'll probably find the rendered version more readable: https://designforfab.com/

-Older versions will eventually be available at URLs like https://designforfab/spring-2020/